Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/water-capabilities-of-the-water-system.md

 ## Masking
 You can assign custom masks to attenuate or supress ripples, swells, and foam on specific portions of a water surface.
 You can also use them to adjust decal and light layers.
 ## Scripting
-It is possible to create [scripts that interact with the water system](water-scripting-in-the-water-system.md), to imitate buoyancy, for example.
+You can create scripts that interact with the water system, for example, to imitate buoyancy.

 ## Limitations and caveats
 The water system does not currently support: